serverless/serverless-graphql/README.md

 ### Why use GraphQL + Lambda?
 Lambda is a revolutionary compute service that makes it really easy to build and maintain microservices at a fraction of the cost.
 GraphQL is equally revolutionary in its ability to receive and return requests for custom data shapes from records across different data sources.
 We thought these two technologies would work well together.

-GraphQL reduces the amount of endpoints required in a traditional REST API back-end, to 1-2 HTTP graph API endpoints, significantly reducing development and maintenance time, as well as network overhead.
+GraphQL reduces the amount of endpoints required in a traditional REST API back-end, to 1-2 graph API endpoints, significantly reducing development and maintenance time, as well as network overhead.
 Further, multiple client applications (and their many versions) can request any data they need to populate their views via these same API endpoints.
 It's incredible efficiency.

 Putting GraphQL in AWS Lambda means simple Graph APIs, requiring zero administration, and you only get charged when that API is used.